New England Patriots come back from 25 points down to win Super Bowl over Atlanta Falcons

 The deliciously anticipated awkward scene that would crown the Super Bowl when NFL commissioner Roger Goodell, who fought Brady and Kraft in court over Deflategate, had to present the trophy to the pair along with Belichick practically became an afterthought amid the game’s dramatics.
 The Patriot machine, oiled by the most driven head coach in an occupation populated by obsessives and control freaks, ground to a halt by the third quarter.
 But the youthful Falcons unraveled in the fourth, undone by the same kind of mistakes and penalties the Patriots committed earlier in the game.

-Trump set the scene with an interview on the television pre-game show which just happened to be on Fox, the network that fawned over him leading up to last November’s election as it vilified Hilary Clinton.
-Naturally, the interviewer was noted reactionary Bill O’Reilly, who could give Trump a run for his money as biggest blowhard on television if the latter had not already become the most powerful man on earth.
+Trump set the scene with an interview on the television pregame show which just happened to be on Fox, the network that fawned over him leading up to last November’s election as it vilified Hilary Clinton.
+Naturally, the interviewer was Bill O’Reilly, who could give Trump a run for his money as biggest mouth on television if the latter had not already become the most powerful man on earth.

 The usual hobby horses were ridden by Trump when the interview began, from undoing “the worst deal I’ve ever seen” when it comes to Iran to voter fraud.
 When it came to the Patriots, Trump made it clear there was no other football team for him.
 “I like Bob Kraft.
 I like Coach Belichick.
 And Tom Brady is my friend,” he said.